NFT Liquidity

 Integrating SWAPS into an existing NFT marketplace does not require replacing your order book or auction system.
 The integration adds a parallel matching layer that surfaces trade opportunities your existing infrastructure cannot discover.

 2. Want collection.
 Add a “What would you trade for?”
 UI component to listing and profile pages.
-When users specify their trade preferences, submit them via the wants endpoint.
-Preferences can be specific assets, entire collections, or trait-filtered sets.
+When users specify their trade preferences, submit them through signed widget/user wants or import known wants from your backend.
+Wants are specific assets today; broader collection experiences can resolve eligible assets before submission.

 Simple